-5 In 20 15/16 it is anticipated that the S ervice will take 400 f ood s amples of which approximately 10 will be taken at high and upper medium risk premises.
-312 food samples taken0 samples taken at high and upper medium risk premises 6 Up to 25 animal feed samples may be taken for analysis.
-Samples will be targeted in accordance with a sampling plan, which will be reviewed quarterly.
-24 samples taken 7 When appropriate, breaches of food and animal feed standards legislation are investigated for enforcement action.
+When appropriate, breaches of food and animal feed standards legislation are investigated for enforcement action.
 The Service will pursue enforcement action in appropriate circumstances and in accordance with its enforcement policy.
-Food Chain & Metrology For food law there was 1 Team Leader warning letter.
-3 written Home Office "Simple Cautions" were also issued.
-For feed law no written warnings or improvement notices were issued 8 These are dealt with in a ccordance with relevant codes.
-"Fo od Al erts" direct from the FSA are r eferred, via e-mail, for the urgent attention of the Team Le ader, Food & Metrology Team, and in their absence, other food standards specialists. & Rogue Trading (via the Food alerts were dealt with an accordance with the Code of Practice
+31-03-16 FCM For food law two simple cautions were issued.
+Six Improvement Notices were issued.
+These were all complied with For feed law no written warnings or improvement notices were issued ' Alerts' These are referred, via e-mail, for the urgent attention of the Team Leader, Fo od C hain and M etrology Team, and in the ir absence, other food standards specialists.
+FCM/URT Food alerts were dealt with an accordance with the Code of Practice